dscalzi/Nebula/README.md

 # Nebula

 Generate a distribution.json for Helios.
+Documentation on this format can be found [here][distro.md].

 ## Requirements